 - Day 4 - Leave Holguin and travel to Cuba’s highest waterfall!
 It’s a beautiful place with a couple of different hiking options.
 One is a 600 meter walk over moderate terrain to the top of the highest falls then returning to the top of the lower falls for a swim.
 The other is a much more difficult hike that descends to the bottom of the falls and requires about 2 -2.5 hours for the roundtrip.
 Local guides provide interesting stories about the local flora.
 From here continue to a mountainous resort, Pinares de Mayeri for a relaxing night in mountain air.

 - Day 5 - Descend from the mountains and spend an hour or so exploring the small town of Mayeri.
-Continue to Cayo Saetia, a seaside resort with excellent snorkeling.
-Built by the Communist Party in the 1970’s as a hunting retreat, animals from Africa were imported for the sport.
+Visit Cayo Saetia, a small seaside resort that was built by the Communist Party in the 1970’s as a hunting retreat, animals from Africa were imported for the sport.
 Today antelope, water buffalo, zebra, ostrich and wild boar roam the island.
 Spend the afternoon at the resort.

-- Day 6a - Spend another day at Cayo Saetia, or simply return to Holguin for flights home.
+- Day 6a - Spend another day near Cayo Saetia, or simply return to Holguin for flights home.
 Or…..

 - Day 6b - Continuing to Baracoa.
 It’s a five to six hour drive to the oldest town in Cuba, Baracoa.
 On the way, stop at Bahia de Taco for a nature walk and introduction to Alexander Humboldt National Park.
 Arrive in Baracoa late in the day and check into your Casa Particular or hotel.